Le contenu

 As calls ramp up internationally for standardization of these measures, HEC Montréal is contributing to the creation of knowledge rooted in its expertise and close relationship with the business community.

-a few examples of pratices with integrated esg factors
+A few examples of pratices with integrated ESG factors

 Impact of company operations on the environment